 Your healthcare provider will create a care plan for you based on:

 There is no cure for Crohn's disease.
 But there are some things that can help to control it.
 Treatment has 3 goals:

 Treatment may include:

 Surgery may help to reduce long-term or chronic symptoms that don’t get better with therapy.
 Surgery may also fix some problems such as a blocked intestine, a hole or perforation, an abscess, or bleeding.

 Types of surgery may include:Draining abscesses in or near fistulas.
 An abscess is a collection of pus or infection.
-Treatment includes antibiotics, but sometimes surgery is needed.
+Treatment includes antibiotics and injectables such as biologics, but sometimes surgery is needed.

 Crohn’s disease may cause other health problems.
 These may include:

 Common symptoms of malabsorption include the following:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.